OctopusDeploy/blog/blog/2021-05/octopus-mongodb/index.md

 bannerImage: mongodb-octopus.png
 tags:
  - Database Deployments
+ - DevOps
 ---

 ![Deploying to MongoDB with Octopus Deploy and Liquibase](mongodb-octopus.png)

 The use of NoSQL as a database backend has been gaining in popularity in recent years.
-Usage has been so high that Amazon, Microsoft, and Google have all created their own cloud-based offerings.
+Usage has been so high that Amazon, Microsoft, and Google all created their own cloud-based offerings.
 One of the more recognizable names in the NoSQL world is MongoDB.

 In this post, I demonstrate how to automate deployments to MongoDB using Octopus Deploy and Liquibase.

 ## Liquibase

-I previously demonstrated how to [deploy to Oracle using the Liquabase product](https://octopus.com/blog/octopus-oracle-liquibase).
+I previously demonstrated how to [deploy to Oracle using the Liquibase product](https://octopus.com/blog/octopus-oracle-liquibase).
 However, Liquibase does not operate strictly in the relational database space, they also have solutions for deploying to NoSQL, including MongoDB.

-### Change log
+### Changelog

 Working with MongoDB differs significantly from its relational counter parts.
 For example, where you would create a table in a relational database, in MongoDB you create a collection.